Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Dataset Creation

+In this case, we measure the LLM selection of attributes in response to each stimulus.
+We divide stimuli into two groups~(positive and negative) and attributes into three groups~(positive, negative, and neutral).
+For a basic overview of attributes and stimuli in SAI direction, see \Cref{tab:stimulus-attribute list-sai} in \Cref{app:attribute-list}.
+For all bias categories, we use personality traits as attributes and divide them into three parts, namely positive traits (e.g., creative, adaptable, etc.), negative traits (e.g., unimaginative, rigid, etc.), and neutral traits (e.g., unpredictable, playful, etc.).

-\textbf{\textit{Age}:} We divide the stimulus \textit{age} into young (25-35) and old (60-70) in terms of age and for the sake of our writing (not the actual representation) we call the young and old stimuli as positive and negative stimuli respectively.
-We select these age ranges based on the experimental results from \citet{cameron1969age}, and we pushed all the age groups more towards middle age to use ages that are likely to be relevant in the work setting.
-We divide the attributes into three parts namely positive traits (e.g., creative, adaptable, etc.), negative traits (e.g., unimaginative, rigid, etc.), and neutral traits (e.g., unpredictable, playful, etc.).
+\textbf{\textit{Age}:} We divide the stimulus \textit{ages} into young (25-35) and old (60-70).
+For the sake of our writing (not the actual representation) we call the young and old stimuli as positive and negative stimuli, respectively.
+We select these age ranges based on the experimental results from \citet{cameron1969age} while pushing all age groups more towards middle age to make them relevant in the work setting.\footnote{Many of our template sentences for ageism assume a work setting.}